-It is important that you keep your contact information up to date, particularly your email address as this is used as your registry username, and for any communications from the registry.
-If you do not have an email account or internet access, you can nominate a trusted family member or friend to help with your data entry and to pass on any email correspondence.
+It is important that you keep contact information for yourself and your child up to date, particularly your email address as this is used as your registry username, and for any communications from the registry.
+If you do not have an email account or internet access, you can nominate a trusted family member or friend to help you with your child's data entry and to pass on any email correspondence.

-Sharing your Genetic Test Results with the registry
+Sharing Genetic Test Results with the registry

-While it's not essential to share this with the registry, some of the most important data for research are the details of your genetic diagnosis, found in your genetic test results.
+While it's not essential to share this with the registry, some of the most important data for research are the details of your child's genetic diagnosis, found in their genetic test results.
 There are currently two ways this can be shared with the registry:

-- 1) your nominated neuromuscular specialist can input the data directly via the clinician form, or - 2) a digital copy of the test results letter can be uploaded to the registry's secure upload site, to be entered by the registry team.
+- 1) your child's nominated neuromuscular specialist can input the data directly via the clinician form, or - 2) a digital copy of the test results letter can be uploaded to the registry's secure upload site, to be entered by the registry team.

-If you don't have a copy of your genetic report, you can ask at the hospital where your blood test was taken as part of your diagnosis, or your GP may also have access.
+If you don't have a copy of your child's genetic report, you can ask at the hospital where their blood test was taken as part of their diagnosis, or their GP may also have access.
 Patient organisations like MDUK (Muscular Dystrophy UK) can also help you will this if you get stuck.